 Oral medications: Getting it right.

-There are many different types of drugs that can work in different ways to lower your blood sugar.
+There are many different types of drugs that can work in different ways to lower your blood glucose (blood sugar).
 Sometimes one medication will be enough, but in other cases, your doctor may prescribe a combination of medications.

 Talking to your doctor to understand what is being prescribed and how it works can be helpful.
 And keeping an open mind helps, too.